YichaoOU/HemTools/docs/content/Custom_analysis/exon_exp_heatmap.rst

 Input
 ^^^^^

+To get normalized bw files, we first sampled the fastq files to the same depth.

 Copy all bw files (samples to be shown in the heatmap) in a working dir.
 Then you will only need to provide the gene name (used to extract the exons from gene annotation file), e.g., ``-q NFIX``